Public dedication of Walk To The Rock Trails will be open to the public Saturday

-The Nebraska State Historical Society Foundation has announced that Walk To The Rock, the trails connecting the Ethel and Christopher J. Abbott Visitor Center to the base of Chimney Rock, will be dedicated at a public ceremony beginning at noon on Saturday.
+Walk To The Rock, the trails connecting the Ethel and Christopher J. Abbott Visitor center to the base of Chimney Rock, will be dedicated at a public ceremony at noon Saturday, the Nebraska State Historical Society Foundation said in a press release.
 The dedication will take place at the trailhead on the Gordon and Patty Howard Patio, across from Chimney Rock Cemetery in Bayard.

 “We are excited to be opening the trails to the public,” said Gail DeBuse Potter, president of NSHSF board of directors.
 “These carefully designed, safe and ecologically sound trails will allow visitors to enjoy the visually stunning view of the landmark while preserving the landscape for future generations.”